Occupations in landscaping and horticulture

 - Garden centre/nursery manager-grower

-For a more in-depth discussion of job opportunities in the landscaping sector, see the website of Green Careers Canada.
+For a more in-depth discussion of job opportunities in the landscaping sector, see the Career Opportunities page of Green Careers Canada.
 The types of employers, as outlined on that website, include:

 - Nursery and Field